Ayushk4/bias-stance/README.md

 # Bias Stance

-_t_ WT–WT: A Dataset to Assert the Role of Target Entities for Detecting Stance
+<i>t</i>WT–WT: A Dataset to Assert the Role of Target Entities for Detecting Stance

 **Accepted to appear** at NAACL-HLT 2021.